-The District maintains seven individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund.
-Data from the other six governmental funds are combined into a single, aggregated presentation.
+The District maintains eleven individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and capital projects fund.
+Data from the other nine governmental funds are combined into a single, aggregated presentation.